How much interest on 1 million pounds can you earn?

 As interest rates vary, it is vital to shop around for the best rates and investments for your personal circumstances and future goals.

-For some context, let’s look at one UK bank in particular – Metro Bank.
-It offers fixed-term savings accounts for anywhere between three months and three years.
+For some context, let’s look at one UK bank in particular, Starling Bank.

-On a one-year fixed-term savings account, Metro Bank offers a 5.8% interest rate.
-The great news is that the maximum deposit for such an account is £2 million.
+On a one-year fixed-term savings account, Starling offers a 4.48% interest rate.
+The great news is the maximum deposit for such an account is £1 million.

-If you were to invest 1 million pounds in a Metro Bank one-year fixed-term savings account, you would earn £58,000 per year in interest.
+If you were to invest £1 million in a Starling one-year fixed-term savings account, you would earn £44,800 in interest.

 It’s worth flagging that up to £85,000 of your money is protected under the Financial Services Compensation Scheme (FSCS), so it might be worth spreading your money across several banks.